 The modification "9-13S" (MiG-29S) was modified to lift up to 4 tons of payload.
 New equipment made it possible to attack two targets at once, and new R-77 (RVV-AE) air-to-air missiles were also added.
 However, by 1991, when these changes began, mass series were no longer planned.

-MiG-29UB is a two-seat training and combat version of the MiG-29, created to train pilots of single-seat models.
-Over time, it was upgraded to a full-fledged combat vehicle — the MiG-29UBM.
+MiG-29UB is a two-seat combat training version of the MiG-29, created to train pilots of single-seat models.
+Over time, it was upgraded to a full-fledged combat vehicle - the MiG-29UBM.

 The MiG-29M ("9-15", sometimes called MiG-33) is a deeply modernized version of the MiG-29.
 Developed in 1986–1991, it combined all the best developments of previous models.
-The MiG-29M belongs to the "4+" generation and in its characteristics is between the 4th and 5th generation of fighters.
+The MiG-29M belongs to the "4+" generation and in terms of its characteristics is between the 4th and 5th generations of fighters.

 In parallel with this, the Mikoyan Design Bureau was developing its fifth-generation fighter project called "1.44".
 Some of the technologies from this project were planned to be used in the MiG-29M.

-The MiG-29M increased the flight range to 2000 km, while the take-off and landing characteristics hardly changed.
+The MiG-29M increased the flight range to 2000 km, while the take-off and landing characteristics remained almost unchanged.
 The maximum speed increased to 2500 km/h.
 This was made possible thanks to the new RD-33K engines with digital control, which produced up to 8.8 tons of thrust each.
 The aircraft could attack up to four enemy vehicles simultaneously.
 Its combat load reached 4.5 tons, including modern missiles and bombs.

 However, in 1991, plans for mass production and deliveries of the MiG-29M to the army collapsed.
 The new fighter passed state tests in 1991, and mass deliveries were to begin in 1992.
 Instead, the MiG-29M began to be shown at exhibitions, offered for export, and modernized.